zacswider/Macros/README.md

-This repo contains a collectio of FIJI macros, see below for specifics.
+This repo contains a collection of FIJI macros, see below for specifics.

 **1_commonTools**
 These are commonly used (by me) macros for routine processing of confocal time series.